nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Multiple peers might share the same IP address and certificate in clustering or cloud environments.
 However, it can also be used by attackers to trying to flood the node with a very large number of connections exhausting resources like file descriptors, connection pools or thread pools.

-Countermeasures:

-* Nodes SHOULD limit the number of active connections from/to a single IP address \(e.g. 5 connections\).
-* Nodes SHOULD limit the number of active connections from/to a single certificate subject \(e.g. 5 connections\).

 #### Threat: Resource Exhaustion through Message Flooding

 A peer that floods the node with many messages threatens the stability of a node, and the network in general: resources for processing incoming messages often have hard limits in the form connection pools, thread pools or backlogs.

-Countermeasures:

-* Nodes SHOULD limit the number of network messages received from a peer to 5 per second.
-* Nodes SHOULD limit the number of network messages send to a peer to 5 per second.

 #### Threat: Uncontrolled DAG Growth